rhysbrooks1/CS321-002-s25-team-09/README.md

 store `<cacheSize>` `BTreeNode` objects in the cache.

 #### 5.3.2.
 Metadata storage
-We need to store some metadata about the B-Tree on disk.
+We need to store some metadata about the BTree on disk.
 For example, we can store the degree of the tree, the byte offset of the root node (so we can find it), the number of nodes, and other information.
-This information should be stored at the beginning of the B-Tree file.
-We read the metadata when we open the B-Tree file, and we write it back (as it may have changed) when we close the B-Tree file at the end of the program.
+This information should be stored at the beginning of the BTree file.
+We read the metadata when we open the BTree file, and we write it back (as it may have changed) when we close the BTree file at the end of the program.

 #### 5.3.3.
-Layout of the B-Tree in the binary file
+Layout of the BTree in the binary file

-The B-Tree is stored as a binary file on disk.
-This is the most efficient and compact way to store the B-Tree data structure, so it persists beyond the program.
-While it is possible to store the B-Tree as a text file, it will lead to severe slowdown in the runtime.
+The BTree is stored as a binary file on disk.
+This is the most efficient and compact way to store the BTree data structure, so it persists beyond the program.
+While it is possible to store the BTree as a text file, it will lead to severe slowdown in the runtime.

-The B-Tree data file will have an initial metadata section.
+The BTree data file will have an initial metadata section.
 The metadata section should contain at least the byte offset of the root node.
-It may also optionally contain the degree of the B-Tree and the number of nodes.
+It may also optionally contain the degree of the BTree and the number of nodes.
 After the metadata, the rest of the file consists of BTreeNodes laid out one after the other.
 A new node is added to the end of the file.

 #### 5.3.4 Reading and Writing Nodes